 Carleton Studio at DIALOG: Rail Deck Park

-The students will be guided by mentors from all DIALOG disciplines – Architecture, Mechanical, Electrical and Structural Engineering; Sustainability; Urban Planning; Landscape Architecture; and Interior Design – ensuring the students are immersed in a true DIALOG WAY of working.
+The students will be guided by mentors from all DIALOG disciplines – architecture, mechanical, electrical and structural engineering; planning and urban design; landscape architecture; and interior design – ensuring the students are immersed in our integrated design approach.

-DIALOG has designed the entire curriculum for this six week term.
-In addition to integrated weekly desk-crits and pin-ups, we’ve lined up an incredible roster of industry experts to share their experiences with the students – they’ll benefit from the guidance and support of professionals who are deeply invested in the outcomes for the Rail Deck Park: receiving critical input from the City of Toronto Planning Department; tackling urban challenges with major Developer stakeholders; and collaborating with the many city-builders who will be participating in the studio curriculum.
+The six-week term will include weekly desk-crits and pin-ups, and an incredible roster of industry experts who’ll be sharing their experience.
+The students will benefit from the guidance and support of professionals who are deeply invested in the outcomes for Rail Deck Park: input from the City of Toronto Planning Department; tackling urban challenges with major developer stakeholders; and collaborating with city-builders who’ll be participating in the studio curriculum.

 Rail Deck Park has the potential to significantly improve the social-economic face of Toronto, but it requires multiple perspectives and disciplines collaborating together to be successful.
 Our decision to partner with Carleton University is an investment in the future generation of designers, providing the students with an opportunity to work in a professional studio alongside committed city-builders who genuinely care about the future of Toronto, and to solve this challenge together.

 Four weeks ago, the Carleton students arrived at our Toronto studio.
 Since the initial kick-off meeting at Toronto City Hall, the students have made incredible progress to master plan and design the ultimate Rail Deck Park strategy.
 Learning from industry leaders, as well as our own experts, the students worked tirelessly to develop and successfully deliver their compelling master plans to Toronto’s City Planners.